aslavinska/project4/README.md

 - **The Header**
     - The header shows the name of the app, using the other color chosen: Shade of Orange with hand writing type of font theme.
     - Thi section provides the user with clear information about what the site is and who is the targetted audience.

-- **The Contact Me Section**
-    - The contact me section has a form to contact Sailor Shushu for business purposes only.

 - **The Online Times Section**
     - Highlights online timing when the artist is available to respond to user comments real time.